siramsay/100-days-of-code-R3/README.md

 - Wrote out note and thought for yesterday on the above issue.

 **CSS**
 - Fix the cut off the top of the page issue on the blod website.
-This happened at wide screen when visiting anchor links.
+This happened at wide-screen when visiting anchor links.
 I fixed it by make the background wrapper have a max-width.
 Unsure of the reason why this happens.

 **Link to work:**
 1. Local/
 1. [Link to an example of the page fixed](https://designkojo.com/image-reveal-hide-viewer#getBoundingClientRect)

 ### Day 355 2021 Nov 7, Sunday